JimMarshall35/2D-platformer-engine/README.md

-An engine for 2d platformers with a level editor - still a work in progress
+An engine for 2d platformers with a level editor - still a work in progress, a learning exercise in engine development

 ECS based